 Before periodontal disease occurs, plaque that has not been removed from your teeth turns into a hard substance called tartar.
 Tartar can not be removed by brushing and flossing alone and needs to be addressed by a dentist.

 When that tartar is not properly cleaned away from where your gums meet your teeth, your gums may become infected and start to recede.
 As your teeth and gums begin to separate, they leave spaces that can become infect.

 At early stages, you may be instructed to change your oral hygiene routine.
 If necessary, other measures may be taken to reverse the effects of periodontal disease.

-Receding: Your teeth may appear to be longer than before, or your gums seem to dip down lower around certain teeth than other.
+Receding: Your teeth may appear to be longer than before, or your gums seem to dip down lower around certain teeth than others.

 Swollen: Some areas of your gums may seem larger or swollen compared to others.

-Sensitive or tender: Certain foods or temperatures make make certain areas of your mouth feel uncomfortable.
+Sensitive or tender: Certain foods or temperatures make certain areas of your mouth feel uncomfortable.